 Perception of how others view them

-People who have a mental health problem feel less able to achieve their goals than those without one.
+People with a mental health problem feel less able to achieve their goals than those without one.
 This is linked to poor self-esteem and the perception that others will judge them negatively for how they think and behave.

 The effects of the stages of divorce on children

 The stages of divorce can have a profound effect on children.
 During the separation stage, children may feel abandoned and insecure.
-In the negotiation stage, they may think they are being used as pawns.
+They may think they are being used as pawns in the negotiation stage.
 During the implementation stage, they may think that they are being punished.

 Conclusion